-One of the biggest factors to consider when starting a school-based program is the amount of time and level of commitment that can be provided for the 4-H program at that site.
-This document discusses the degree of commitment, intensity, and Positive Youth Development (PYD) impact of the program.
+When starting a school-based 4-H program, important factors to consider are the amount of time and level of commitment that can be provided for the 4-H program at that site.
+This document discusses the degree of commitment, intensity, and positive youth development (PYD) impact of the program.
 The most PYD-intensive program will include a model for sustainability.
-Sustainability, according to Lexico (2019), is defined as "having the ability to be maintained at a certain rate or level."
 Sustainable programs will ultimately survive and thrive without continual supervision and daily maintenance.

 Once you have completed that assessment, consider the following three additional factors.
 For more guidance refer to Spero-Swingle & Munyan (2018), School-Based 4-H Programming: Getting Started.

 - Goal: What is the ultimate purpose of the program?
 Is it to develop a sustainable, long-term program?
 Is it to increase the number of youth who participate in the 4-H program?
 Program design will look different based on these goals.

 - Time: How much time can be devoted to developing a program?
 Realistically look at the schedule for the coming 4-H year.
 Determine the amount of time that can be committed to a program.
 Is it a commitment that can continue all year long or a shorter-term commitment such as six weeks or a few months?
 These will help solidify how much time to spend on developing the program.